OrianaVenture/VentureValheim/LogoutTweaks/README.md

 ## Changelog

+### 0.4.1

+* Bug fix for issues when using mods with custom status effects like Valheim Legends.

 ### 0.4.0

 * Update for game patch 0.216.9
-* Upgraded file storage to use the player save file rather than an additional file (you will lose your last logout session upon upgrading, you can delete the extra files previously created by this mod)
+* Upgraded file storage to use the player save file rather than an additional file (you will lose your last logout session upon upgrading, you can delete the extra files .previously created by this mod).
-* Removed stamina feature since it is now in vanilla
+* Removed stamina feature since it is now in vanilla.
-* Removed config file, no longer needed
+* Removed config file, no longer needed.

 ### 0.3.1